MALES-project/SpeckleCn2Profiler/paper/paper.md

 ## Ensemble learning
 `speckcn2` can also use ensemble learning by averaging the predictions from multiple input images.
 This means that the prediction of each model requires a set of multiple input images.
 This is only useful if the input images change faster than the output.
 Since this is not the case for laser communications, this feature is optional and can be turned off.

+# Applications: STORM for Laser Satellite Communications

+A notable application of `speckcn2` is STORM (Speckle-based Turbulence Observation and Reconstruction via Machine learning) [@arvis2024storm], designed for line-of-sight turbulence profiling in laser satellite communications.
+STORM reconstructs 8-layer $C_n^2(h)$ profiles from single-shot speckle patterns, addressing limitations of traditional methods like SCIDAR or SLODAR that require binary sources or time-series measurements.
+This single-source-single-shot capability is crucial for tracking fast-moving LEO satellites where the air column changes rapidly between measurements.
+Simulation results show over 90% accuracy on the Fried parameter, isoplanatic angle, and Rytov index, enabling improved adaptive optics design and communication link optimization for optical space communications.

 ## Software implementation
 `speckcn2` is implemented in Python and uses PyTorch [@pytorch] for its machine learning tasks.
 This allows the user to take advantage of GPU acceleration, making computations faster and more efficient.